Paraminter/Paraminter.Associating/src/Commands/README.nupkg.md

-# Paraminter.Commands
+# Paraminter.Associating.Commands

-Defines core `Paraminter` commands.
+Defines commands for `Paraminter` associating.

-See [GitHub](https://github.com/Paraminter/Paraminter) for more information.
+See [GitHub](https://github.com/Paraminter/Paraminter.Associating) for more information.